nishitmistry94/Employee_performance_analysis/README.md

 Concept behind this project
 </h1>
 <p>
 On what basis a employee's performance can be judged?
-Obviously by how much work he does in an organisation,by how much an employee brings value to the company as.
+Obviously by how much work he does in an organisation,by how much an employee brings value to the company as.<br>
+A Decimal number EPI consider it better the greater it is.
+With the attandance record Graph and count.
 </p>
 <p>
 Keeping this in mind i along with my project teammate Khushil and ayush made this project